 Does a Xanax addiction leave you feeling defeated?
 Have you tried to stop using, but find it impossible to resist cravings?
 Millions of Americans are living with an addiction just like yours.
-If you or a loved one needs help overcoming a Xanax addiction, you’ll need a high-quality Xanax addiction treatment center in your corner.
+If you or a loved one needs help overcoming a Xanax addiction, you’ll need a high-quality Xanax addiction rehab center in your corner.
 Regardless of how you might be feeling today, you can successfully beat addiction and learn to never go back again.

 What is Xanax?